R-Truth: Professional wrestling career

-Early career (1997–2002)
+Early career (1997–1999)

 Jackie Crockett of the National Wrestling Alliance met Killings at a halfway house after Killings' release from prison, and tried to convince Killings to become a professional wrestler, but he was determined to focus on his music career.
 Killings spent two years working on his music career and then contacted Crockett once more and expressed an interest in becoming a wrestler.
 Crockett, by now the senior cameraman for World Championship Wrestling, took Killings to several WCW and Pro Wrestling Federation events, introducing him to wrestling personalities.

-Killings debuted in the Pro Wrestling Federation (PWF) in 1997 as a manager, then spent three years traveling and training with Manny Fernandez.
-In 1999, he debuted in NWA Wildside as K-Krush, where he was awarded the newly created NWA Wildside Television Championship on December 12.
-In 2002, he wrestled for Xtreme Pro Wrestling (XPW) as K. Malik Shabaz.
+Killings debuted in the Pro Wrestling Federation (PWF) in 1997 as a manager, then spent two years traveling and training with Manny Fernandez.
+In 1999, he debuted in NWA Wildside as K-Krush, where he won the NWA Wildside Television Championship on November 6, 1999, after defeating AJ Styles.